 Performance during the reporting period Odour Emissions & biofilter control System audit was conducted.
-This is the 3 rd full reporting year running the Biofilter emissions system Trond / koy There was zero odour complaints during this reporting period Trend / key management Actions Annual Biofilter testing was conducted July 2021.
+Trend / key management Actions This is the 4th full reporting year running the Biofilter emissions system There were zero odour complaints during this reporting period Annual Biofilter testing was conducted June 2022.
 Biofilter efficiency continues to be greater than 95%.
-7.000 Biofilter MOER (wet) is 82% lower than Odour Impact Assessment estimates.
-Proposed management actions.
+Biofilter MOER (wet) is 63% lower than Odour Impact Assessment estimates.
+One half of the biofilter was changed out during May 2022 Table H,I & J, section 5, shows complaint trends - None for the past 3 years Proposed management actions.
 Continue to monitor complaints and conduct annual Biofilter testing to monitor efficiency.
+Change out the 2 nd half of the biofilter during the next reporting period.